intellio/io-graph/readme.md

 Note that list of components that are required are set in the script

+If you choose to go this path, then we can only generate the models from local file as explained below

 ## Generate Pydantic models
 to generte pydantic models from local file:
 ```